-Tomorrow, the American Marketing Association (AMA) plans to go live with the first segment of a new weekly Web radio show, Marketing Matters LIVE!, hosted by Tim Riesterer, an industry veteran and principal partner for Customer Message Management.
+Consider that tomorrow, the American Marketing Association plans to go live with the first segment of a new weekly Web radio show, Marketing Matters LIVE!, hosted by Tim Riesterer, an industry veteran and principal partner for Customer Message Management.

-The show will be Webcast on wsRadio.com, which also streams eBay radio.
-Companies like Monster.com and WeatherBug.com support wsRadio.com's site.
+The show will be Webcast on wsRadio.com, which also streams eBay radio. wsRadio.com's site is supported by companies like Monster.com and WeatherBug.com.
 Marketing firms including Avitage!, iCentera, and the SAVO group are sponsoring the show, which wsRadio.com will archive and offer free for future use.

 Listeners who tune in will not only hear interviews with AMA insiders like Nancy Costopulos, director of marketing and sales, but insights on the future of Internet radio itself.

-"There are plenty of questions our listeners are asking, and will want answered about Web radio," said Larry Albus, the man behind Marketing Matters LIVE! and business director of the AMA.
-Albus ran down the list: "Is the market worth advertisers' time and money yet?
-Are the promises being made about Web radio's potential real yet?
+"There are plenty of questions our listeners are asking, and will want answered about Web radio," said Larry Albus, business director of the AMA, and the man behind Marketing Matters LIVE!.
+Albus ran down the list: "Is the market worth advertisers' time and money, yet?
+Are the promises being made about Wed radio's potential real, yet?
 Is there a local market?
 Is the traffic and analytic data just now being collected sufficient to answer these questions?"

 Industry wonks are just beginning to sort out the answers.